nih-cfde/training-and-engagement/docs/Tutorials/mkdocs.md

 1. Click `Save` at the bottom of the page.

 1. Now select the appropriate branch that you wish to build.
 In the case of major theme change, that branch would be `Latest`.
 And click the green button that says `Build`.
 This process takes a few mins.

+1. Finally, make your website public like so:
+    * Click on the `Versions` tab.
+    * Click the `EDIT` button next to the `master` branch.
+    * Find the setting called 'Privacy Level' and select 'Public' from the dropdown menu.

 Enjoy your new website.